Pvt. Willard Emmal Foster

 It was at this time, married men and men 29 years old, or older, were given the opportunity to resign from federal service.
 Those who did were replaced with men from the 753rd Tank Battalion, which had been sent to the fort but did not take part in the maneuvers.
 The M3A1 "Stuart" tanks from the battalion were also given to the 192nd.

-Traveling west over the southern train route through Texas, New Mexico, and Arizona, the battalion arrived in San Francisco, California, and were ferried to Ft.
+Over different train routes, the companies were sent to Ft.
+Mason in San Francisco, California, where they were ferried, by the U.S.A.T.
+General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
-On the island, the tankers were immunized and given physicals.
-Men found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date.
-Some men were simply replaced.
+On the island, they were given physicals by the battalion's medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
+Other men were simply replaced.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons which had been greased to prevent them from rusting while at sea.
 They also spent a large amount of time loading ammunition belts as they prepared for the planned maneuvers with the 194th Tank Battalion.

 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern half of the airfield, while the 192nd guarded the southern half.
 At all times, two members of every tank and half-track crew remained with their vehicles.
 Meals were brought to them by food trucks.